-The FIDO protocols are designed from the ground up to protect user privacy.
+FIDO is designed from the ground up to protect user privacy and prevent phishing.
+Every passkey is unique and bound to the online service domain.
 The protocols do not provide information that can be used by different online services to collaborate and track a user across the services.
 Biometric information, if used, never leaves the user’s device.

 - Public key is sent to the online service and associated with the user’s account.
-The private key and any information about the local authentication method (such as biometric measurements or templates) never leave the local device.
+Any information about the local authentication method (such as biometric measurements or templates) never leave the local device.

 - Device uses the user’s account identifier provided by the service to select the correct key and sign the service’s challenge.

-- Client device sends the signed challenge back to the service, which verifies it with the stored public key and logs in the user.
+- Client device sends the signed challenge back to the service, which verifies it with the stored public key and signs-in the user